taranye96/tsuquakes/README.md

 - The script starting with "2" is used to run the simulations.
 - Scripts starting with "3" are used to evalaute the intensity measures and perform thje Gaussian process regressions.
 - Scripts starting with "4" are used to compute Mpga-Mpgd for the near-real time analysis.
+- Scripts without a number are called within the other scripts.

 The data for this project can be found (include Zenodo reference once published)